PradyumnaKumarMirdha/CompTIA-Network-Plus/README.md

 **`IMPORTANT > `** [Cross over cable - By David Bombal shorts](https://www.youtube.com/shorts/XjA-GIS9U5U)

+### Straight-through cable

+- A type of Ethernet cable used to connect dissimilar devices
+	- Example: An UTP cable connecting a computer and a switch
+- Also known as patch cable
+- UTP cable are used in modern Ethernet network
+- The wires ofa n UTP cable cannot be pugged directly into
 ## Rollover Cable

 - Used to connect a PC or a laptop directly to the console port of a switch or a router
 - Has an 8P8C connector on one end and a RS-232 based connector, such as DB-9 connector, on the other end.
+- Cisco console cable is typically used by network administrators to configure a Cisco switch or a Cisco router.
+- Pin 1 of an 8P8C connector is connected to Pin 8 of a RS-232 connector, Pin 2 is connected to pin 7, 3 goes to 6, and so on